Photo: NYC Parks / D. Avila

 In the early years, the city’s tree recycling program wasn’t particularly popular.
 As city residents became increasingly environmentally conscious, however, the program started to take off.
 By 2007, the city’s tree mulching locations had expanded from a mere four to over 60.
 But in true New York style, it wasn’t enough to simply have a day or two when one could bring their tree to a mulching site.
 Instead, the City decided to turn their annual mulching ritual into a festival known as Mulchfest.

-In 2018, over 25,000 pines were turned into mulch during NYC Mulchfest.
+In recent years, between 25,000 and 30,000 pines were turned into mulch during NYC Mulchfest.
 This year, the city hopes to recycle even more trees and create a lot more mulch.

 How to Participate in Mulchfest?

 All you’ll need to do to participate is get your tree to a Mulchfest site.
-To entice you to drag your tree to a drop-off or mulching site, there are close to 70 sites spread across the Bronx, Brooklyn, Manhattan, Queens, and Staten Island (to find your nearest location, visit the NYC Mulchfest site).
+To entice you to drag your tree to a drop-off or mulching site, there are close to 70 sites spread across the Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
+To find your nearest location, visit the NYC Mulchfest site for an interactive map.

 Volunteer to Spread the Mulch

 If you want to get more involved, you can even volunteer to help spread the mulch around with other New Yorkers.
 As a volunteer, you’ll be spreading mulch around the city’s young trees since mulch is a great way to insulate tree roots during the cold winter weather.
 All you need to volunteer are some warm clothes that you don’t mind getting a little dirty and closed-toed shoes.
 If you’re an environmentally friendly teen, however, bear in mind that you’ll only be able to spread the mulch if you’re accompanied by a chaperone over the age of 18.

 Editor’s Note: This story was originally published on December 26, 2018, and has been updated with new information.